Frequently Asked Questions

 Fisher's Specialized Master in Finance is designed as a terminal Master’s degree.
 Students with a quantitative background and a strong desire to pursue a PhD degree may use their studies in the program to prepare for more advanced coursework.

 Required courses will be taken with other Specialized Master in Finance students while electives will be taken together with MBA students specializing in Finance or students from other programs in Fisher College, such as the Master of Accounting.
 SMF students will benefit from collaborating with students from various backgrounds and experiences.
 In addition, there will be joint activities with MBA and other students interested in finance, such as speaker events, employer forums, etc.

 Yes.
-You will have opportunities to meet professionals during our "Applied Finance Seminar" presentations, receptions, and other types of networking activities.
+You will have opportunities to meet professionals during our "Applied Finance Seminar" presentations, receptions, and other types of networking activities, including an annual reception with SMF alumni.
 Also, by participating in the required Team Finance Workshop, you and your teammates will work closely on a project with one or more finance professionals submitted by a financial firm.

 The degree is based exclusively on coursework and no thesis option will be offered as part of the curriculum.

 Yes.
-You will be required to take a customized course in team dynamics and leadership skills in the fall quarter.
+You will be required to take a customized course in team dynamics and leadership skills in the fall quarter, as well as participate in customized workshops on teamwork, presentation, and networking skills.
 You will have opportunities to practice your soft skills through your participation in the Team Finance Project as well as team assignments and presentations in various courses.